Croeso!

 Business in Wales

-• There are 225,000 students served by 8 universities in Wales.
+• There are 149,045 students enrolled at the eight universities in Wales.

 • At just under two hours by train, Wales is the closest UK capital city to London.

-• From its headquarters in Cardiff, IQE has a 55% global market share in compound semiconductor technology.
-So your smartphone probably contains a little piece of Wales.
+• From its headquarters in Cardiff, IQE has a 55% global market share in compound semiconductor technology – so your smartphone probably contains a little piece of Wales.

-• Wales was the birthplace of the insurance aggregator and is now one of the UK’s top emerging FinTech hubs.
+• Wales was the birthplace of the insurance aggregator, and is now one of the UK’s top emerging fintech hubs.

 • Wales was the first nation in the world to declare a climate emergency.

-Creative Industries in Wales
+Creative industries in Wales

-Find out more about the creative industries in Wales and the funding and support available on the website creative.wales
+Find out more about the creative industries in Wales and the funding and support available on the creative.wales website.

 A taste of Wales - food and drink